Hand built ceramic sculpture inspired by the phenomena of the natural world

-Jack Durling is a Brighton based sculptural ceramicist who creates artwork that is emotively driven by his passion for conservation and love of wildlife.
-Creating both individual and grouped pieces.
-In celebration of the animals depicted Jack uses decorative embellishments, such as lustres and porcelain details upon ceramic forms to create a visual language that subtly highlights environmental and conservation messages.
+Jack Durling is a sculptural ceramicist who creates artwork that is emotively driven by his passion for conservation and love of wildlife.
+Inspired by the phenomena of the natural world his work is celebratory of the animals depicted focusing upon natural behaviours and animal congregation.
+Notably using decorative embellishments to subtly highlight environmental and conservational messages.

 Having spent a lot of time in Dungeness as a child, known for its very wild scenery and textures, Jack developed his interest in wildlife.
 Textural contrasts have evolved as a recognisable feature in Jack’s work.